 For those suffering from depression, walking is also an excellent mood booster.
 It lowers stress levels, so you feel better after your walk.
 Add in a little Vitamin D from the sunshine, and you’ll be feeling better in no time!

 Is walking enough if you want to lose weight?

 The not so simple answer is yes and no. You can absolutely lose weight walking, but if you aren’t eating the right foods, it’s all too easy to consume more calories than you burned.
 If you’re eating far too many calories, walking is still better than not walking as it will burn calories to offset some of the food you’re taking in.
-It’s very difficult to overcome a bad diet through walking alone, however.
+It’s very difficult to overcome a bad diet by walking alone, however.
 Walking faster or getting in more steps will help you meet your goal of losing weight, but if you aren’t able to get in all your steps every day or you’re not seeing the progress you’d like, you may need to do more.
 Remember, you may be burning 300 calories in an hour by walking, but a small cheeseburger at a fast-food restaurant is probably more than 300 calories.

 Eating healthy foods works in conjunction with walking and is an important part of losing weight that should not be overlooked.
 The National Heart, Lung, and Blood Institute recommends replacing full-fat foods with items that are low fat or fat-free.
 Depending on your health needs and personal preferences, there are a large variety of diets that will work for you.
 Talking to your family doctor will help you narrow down the best diet for you.